tavareshenrique/tavareshenrique/README.md

 My main skill is using React and React Native.
 I'm a great enthusiast NodeJS too.

-I'm majoring in Systems Analysis by [UNICSUL](https://www.cruzeirodosulvirtual.com.br/graduacao/analise-e-desenvolvimento-de-sistemas/).
+I'm graduate in Systems Analysis by [UNICSUL](https://www.cruzeirodosulvirtual.com.br/graduacao/analise-e-desenvolvimento-de-sistemas/).

 I am also twice certified in [Rocketseat's](https://rocketseat.com.br/) GoStack Bootcamp, which is currently the best educational platform for teaching programming in Brazil.
 GoStack is a bootcamp focused on React, React Native and Node stacks.